lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 The ‘history of the novel’ often finds it necessary to simply skip over the Gothic. \[ADD CONSERVATIVE HISTORIES OF THE NOVEL HERE --- Kiely, Tompkins, etc\]

-###### 1.1.2.2.2.4.
-Gothic studies ######

-In parallel, there has been a line of work embracing the Gothic and its oddness.

-Sandra Gilbert and Susan Gubar’s *Madwoman in the Attic* (1979)

-Juliann Fleenor’s *The Female Gothic* (1983)

-Sedgwick, Eve Kosofsky. *Between Men: English Literature and Male Homosocial Desire*.
-1985.

-Haggerty, George E. “Literature and Homosexuality in the Late Eighteenth Century: Walpole, Beckford, and Lewis.” *Studies in the Novel* 18.4 (1986)

-Kate Ferguson Ellis’s *The Contested Castle* (1989)

-Eugenia DeLamotte’s *Perils of the Night* (1990)

-Sue Ellen Case, “Tracking the Vampire” (1991)

-David Punter, The Literature of Terror: A History of Gothic Fictions from 1765 to the Present Day (1996)

-Diane Long Hoeveler’s *Gothic Feminism* (1998)

-Palmer, Paulina. *Lesbian Gothic: Transgressive Fictions*.
-London: Cassell, 1999.

-Emma Clery’s *Women’s Gothic* (2000)

-Helene Meyers’s *Femicidal Fears* (2001)

-Donna Heiland’s *Gothic and Gender* (2004)

-David Punter. *Queer Gothic*.
-Urbana: U of Illinois P, 2006.

 \[A lot of queer Gothic work has been paranoid\] \[Something about Susan Sontag & camp being how I reparatively read the Gothic?\]